 A comprehensive risk register is maintained and scrutinised at Committee and Board meetings.
 The risk register identifies the key risks, the likelihood of those risks occurring, their potential impact on the College and the actions being taken to reduce and mitigate the risks.
 Risks are rated and prioritised using a consistent scoring system and RAG rating.

-Outlined below is a description of the principal risk factors that may affect the College.
-Not all of the factors are within the College's control.
-Other factors besides those listed below may also adversely affect the College.
+Outlined below is a description of the principal risk factors affecting the College at the current time.
+Other factors may also adversely affect the College.

-1. Student Loan funding
+1. Affordability